sebastian-lapuschkin/interpretable-emg-signatures/README.md

 ```
 python sge_job_simple.py your_file_of_choice.args
 ```
-Some paths and variables need to be adjusted.
+Some paths and variables might need to be adjusted.